Improving Black-Box Generative Attacks via Generator Semantic Consistency: Introduction

 \section{Introduction}

-Deep neural networks have driven transformative advances across computer vision, natural language processing, and medical diagnosis.
-Their capacity to learn rich, hierarchical feature representations has enabled breakthroughs in tasks ranging from fine-grained image classification to complex sequence generation.
-Yet these models remain alarmingly fragile: even small, human-imperceptible perturbations—known as adversarial examples (AEs)~\cite{szegedy2013intriguing}—can provoke confident misclassification, underscoring the need to safeguard real-world deployments against malicious exploits.
-The threat is further intensified in black-box scenarios, where attackers have no access to a model’s architecture or parameters.
-In such scenarios, transferable adversarial attacks craft perturbations on a surrogate network and deploy the same perturbation against unknown targets.
-This capability empowers adversaries to compromise multiple real-world systems, such as autonomous vehicles, biometric scanners, and diagnostic tools, with a single perturbation strategy, posing severe risks to safety-critical applications.
+Deep neural networks have driven advances in computer vision, natural language processing, and medical diagnosis by learning rich hierarchical representations.
+At the same time, they remain vulnerable to small human-imperceptible perturbations known as adversarial examples (AE)~\cite{szegedy2013intriguing}, which can induce confident misclassification and raise safety concerns in real deployments.
+The risk is amplified in black-box settings, where an attacker has no access to the parameters or architecture of a model.
+In these scenarios, transfer-based attacks craft perturbations on a surrogate and deploy them against unseen targets, enabling a single perturbation strategy to threaten diverse safety-critical systems such as self-driving and biometrics.

-Early white-box iterative attacks, such as FGSM~\cite{zhang2021fgsm} and its iterative variants~\cite{dong2018mifgsm, xie2019difgsm, dong2019tifgsm}, exploit gradient information directly but inherently require full model access.
-To evaluate real-world attack robustness, transfer-based (black-box) attacks emerged, leveraging the phenomenon that adversarial perturbations crafted on one model often fool others.
-While iterative gradient-based methods~\cite{madry2017pgd, carlini2019c_and_w, zhang2021fgsm}, whether operating in white-box or query-based modes, can yield moderately transferable adversarial examples, they incur intensive costs due to per-sample optimization steps, resulting in prohibitive computation time and slow inference.
-Such bottleneck prohibits their use in time-sensitive scenarios and limits scalable and practically deployable attacks.

-To overcome this, generative transfer attacks~\cite{xiao2018generatingadvgan, wang2018perceptual, baluja2017adversarial, baluja2018learning, poursaeed2018generative, naseer2019cross, salzmann2021learning, zhang2022beyond, aich2022gama, facl_attack_iccvw23, yang2024facl, yang2024pdcl, nakka2025nat} aim to train a dedicated perturbation generator against a surrogate, enabling fast inference and high transfer rates without per-example optimization.
-Generative attacks address these limitations by training a feed-forward generator to produce perturbations in one pass.
-Once trained, this generator yields adversarial noise with a single forward inference, offering orders-of-magnitude improvements in speed, seamless scalability to large datasets, and strong transferability.
-However, existing generative frameworks predominantly treat the generator as a black box, optimizing only end-to-end metrics while overlooking how semantic information, such as object edges and coarse shapes, is represented and potentially degraded within its intermediate layers.
-As a result, crafted perturbations may be dispersed onto irrelevant background regions, diluting both stealth and cross-domain/model efficacy.

-This naturally raises two fundamental questions: (1) \textit{At which stage do semantic cues deteriorate under adversarial synthesis?} and (2) \textit{Which generator intermediate blocks most influence transferability?} To respond to these questions, we partition the generator’s feature maps into early, mid, and late blocks and show empirically that early blocks uniquely preserve the benign input’s semantic integrity (\ie object contours, shape priors) while later blocks progressively erode these cues due to added perturbations.